nfrisby/frags/docs/README.md

 # Internals
 [sec:internals]: #internals

-This section explains the imlementation of the `frag` package.
+This section explains the implementation of the `frag` package.

+It takes for granted a significant familiarity with GHC internals.
+This `README` file is usually accompanied by a `ghc-internals` file, to which the interested reader should refer.

 ## Frag semantics
 [sec:internals-semantics]: #frag-semantics